A Guide to Contract Manufacturing in Vietnam

 Key Takeaways

-- Not all manufacturers are created equal.
-Vietnamese-owned SMEs, foreign-invested factories, and Western-managed contract manufacturers offer vastly different service levels.
-Choosing the right partner means assessing engineering support, quality control systems, and the ability to scale.
+- Not all Vietnam manufacturers are created equal and vary in engineering support, quality control systems, and ability to scale.

 Table of Contents